redlibrarian/redlibrarian.github.io/_posts/2019-04-29-spinoza-hobbes-state.markdown

 there is a very significant difference between Hobbes' state and Spinoza's.

-Both Hobbes' and Spinoza agree that reason and human nature require than individual human beings seek for their own advantage, and do everything they can to further their own interests and preserve their own wellbeing.
+Both Hobbes and Spinoza agree that reason and human nature require that individual human beings seek for their own advantage, and do everything they can to further their own interests and preserve their own wellbeing.
 (Spinoza is not immune from the liberal individualism of the